Causal mediation analysis: From simple to more robust strategies for estimation of marginal natural (in)direct effects: Weighting to create pseudo samples

 The first expression of $\omega_\text{x}(C,M)$ builds on the inverse probability weights $\omega_1(C)$, which weight treated units to the full sample with respect to the covariate distribution, in a sense doing half of the job.
-Such weighting does not change the mediator given covariates distribution (which is still the distribution of $M_1$ given $C$).
-To morph this distribution to mimic the $M_0$ given $C$ distribution, we use density ratio weighting (or probability ratio if the mediator is discrete), with the weighting function $\mfrac{\P(M\mid C,A=0)}{\P(M\mid C,A=1)}$, where the numerator and denominator are the densities (or probabilities) of the observed mediator value $M$ conditional on $C$ and on $A=0$ and $A=1$, respectively.
-This weighting scheme was proposed by \cite{Hong2010} \citep[see also][]{Hong2015}.
-The result of the combined weighting is a pseudo sample that mimics the $C$ distribution of the full sample and the $M$ given $C$ distribution of control units, but retains its original $Y$ given $(C,M)$ distribution (which is that of treated units).
-This is the desired pseudo cross-world sample.
+Such weighting does not change the mediator given covariates distribution (which is the distribution of $M_1$ given $C$).
+To morph this distribution to mimic the $M_0$ given $C$ distribution, we use density ratio weighting (or probability ratio if the mediator is discrete) with the weighting function $\frac{\P(M\mid C,A=0)}{\P(M\mid C,A=1)}$, where the numerator and denominator are the densities (or probabilities) of the observed mediator value $M$ conditional on $C$ and on $A=0$ and $A=1$, respectively.
+This weighting scheme was proposed by Hong (2020) \cite{Hong2010} \citep[see also][]{Hong2015}.
 Thus we have